-Since the turn of the century, virtualization and cloud computing have become two of the best technological advances of the 21st century, so far.
-Now that the technology has matured, as well as become mainstream, have you ever stopped to ponder the question….. what part of the business market appears to be benefiting the most from the cloud?
+Since the turn of the century, virtualization and cloud computing have become two of the most important areas of technological advance.
+Now that the technology has matured, as well as become mainstream, have you ever stopped to ponder the question of which part of the business market appears to benefit the most from the cloud?

 As a small business we run a 100% virtualized environment and looking to migrate to a cloud, but the investment in IT to do this has been pretty substantial and for a cash strapped small business can be a many year process due to budget constraints and immediacy of other business needs.
 That is the key to a small business, the immediacy of business needs, but if you can step back and do a little planning, any small business can proceed along the journey from a physical environment to a software defined environment.
 There are many choices available to a small business depending on when they started this journey, existing investment, and where they wish to go.
 What choices are available now for a small business and where should we go as small business owners?